billba/PowerApps-AI-Components/README.md

 ## The *Bounding Boxes* component

-A different flavor of computer vision can detect multiple objects within an image, each with a label and bounding box.
-For instance you could identify both a dog and a duck in a photo (though it would have to be a better-behaved dog than Grover) or multiple ducks.
+A different flavor of computer vision called *object detection* can detect multiple objects within an image, each with a label and bounding box.
+For instance you could identify both a dog and a duck in a photo or multiple ducks.
 This calls for a different visualization.

-First add a new `Image` called `DetectImage1`, set it to the image of your choice, and resize it so that it is the exact size and shape of the image.
+First add a new `Image` called `DetectImage1`, set its `Image` property to the image of your choice, and resize it so that its outline is the exact size and shape of your image.
 Then add a `Bounding Boxes` component and position it so that it exactly overlays the image.

 <img src="./InsertBoundingBoxes.png" height="200" alt="Insert bounding boxes"/>